Selling Your House for Top Dollar Before Moving Into Senior Living

 Minor Repairs are a Must

-Buyers today prefer homes in move-in condition.
+Buyers today prefer homes to be in move-in condition.
 If your old water heater or stained carpet needs replacing, it’s best to do it now and make that a positive selling point.
 Houses wear out over time, and deferred maintenance can make selling your home more difficult.
 Make a list of everything that needs to be repaired or replaced, from leaky faucets and toilets to broken light fixtures.

 Curb Appeal is Real